 The Cloud Architect Career

-In this article, we will discuss the cloud architect career, so you know how to get your first cloud architect job.
+In this article, we will discuss the cloud architect careers, so you know how to get your first cloud architect job.
 We recently released a video that discusses this as well, you can find it here.
 First, we will discuss the career, then we will tell you the skills to be successful in your cloud architect career.
 In this manner, you will know how to get your first cloud architect job, and how to rapidly progress in your career.
 So, let’s get right to it.

 What is a Cloud Architect?